davidaramant/blog-content/content/post/the-buddhabrot-part-2.md

 * We're going to take those trajectories and keep track of which pixels they visit.
 For each point in a trajectory, we'll figure out the pixel location that it corresponds to and increment that location by 1.
 * The final image is a visualization of how often each pixel location was visited by a trajectory.
 In the above image, brighter pixels were visited more often, while the black areas were totally skipped.

+I cheated in the above definition - the first step talks about "the points not in the Mandelbrot set" like that's something that's trivial to express.
+What that actually means in practice is that we'll pick some random points inside of the circle, make sure that they're not in the set, and plot their trajectories.

 ### Why do we only plot the numbers that are _not_ in the Mandelbrot set?

 If you reverse it and only plot points _in_ the set, you'll wind up with the **Anti-Buddhabrot**: